 - A 'base case' scenario.
-This is based on the final 2022 Group forecast, prepared in November 2022 and including the actual results of the 2022 peak sales period. - A 'severe but plausible' downside scenario based on the worst 12-month year-on-year actual fall ever experienced in the Group's history.
-This is more significant than the combined effect of COVID and Brexit on 2020 actual performance. - A 'reverse stress-test' scenario.
+This is based on the final 2023 Group forecast, prepared in November 2023 and including the actual results of the 2023 peak sales period. - A 'severe but plausible' downside scenario based on the worst 12-month year-on-year actual fall ever experienced in the Group's history.
+This is more significant than the combined effect of COVID and Brexit on 2020 actual performance.
+In this scenario the Board considered the current economic conditions that the company and its customers are facing, and noted that the downside scenario included allowances for reduced demand and increased costs to reflect such adverse conditions - · A 'reverse stress-test' scenario.